-plugging, bacterial colonisation, inflammation, progressive tissue damage and decline in lung function [25, 32].
-The pathogenic role of increased ENaC function has been supported by the lung phenotype of mice with airway-specific overexpression of the β -subunit of ENaC (β ENaC-Tg) that phenocopy cystic-fibrosis-like airway surface dehydration/mucus hyperconcentration and develop cystic-fibrosis-like lung disease [33, 34].
-Collectively, these results support ENaC inhibition in the airways as an attractive target for cystic fibrosis therapy.
-In this context, it is noteworthy that patients with pseudohypoaldosteronism with loss-of-function mutations in the α - and β -subunits of ENaC have increased ASL volume and MCC rates [35], and cystic fibrosis patients with a mutation in the δ -subunit of ENaC causing reduced ENaC activity were found to have slow progression of lung disease [36].
+Evidence suggests that ENaC is hyperactivated in CF as a result of CFTR dysfunction and/or proteolytic activation by host- and bacteria-derived proteases [22-29].
+Hyperactivated ENaC in the airways of CF patients results in markedly increased Na $^+$ absorption [20, 30, 31], leading to increased paracellular Cl $^-$ and water absorption from the airway lumen, ASL volume depletion, hyperconcentration of mucus, reduced height of the PCL with compressed cilia, reduced mucociliary clearance (MCC), mucus accumulation, airway plugging, bacterial colonisation, inflammation, progressive tissue damage and decline in lung function [25, 32].
+The pathogenic role of increased ENaC function has been supported by the lung phenotype of mice with airway-specific overexpression of the β-subunit of ENaC (βENaC-Tg) that phenocopy CF-like airway surface dehydration/mucus hyperconcentration and develop CF-like lung disease [33, 34].
+Collectively, these results support ENaC inhibition in the airways as an attractive target for CF therapy.
+In this context, it is noteworthy that patients with pseudohypoaldosteronism with loss-of-function mutations in the α -and β -subunits of ENaC have increased ASL volume and MCC rates [35], and CF patients with a mutation in the δ -subunit of ENaC causing reduced ENaC activity were found to have slow progression of lung disease [36].